Handling of Prescription

-• Handling of prescription is a crucial responsibility of the pharmacist to ensure the safe and effective dispensing of medications.
+• Handling of prescription is a critical responsibility for pharmacists to ensure the safe and effective dispensing of medications.

 • The process involves several steps: